 Change Out Your Showerhead

-On average, a typical showerhead uses 3-4 gallons of water per minute.
+On average, a typical showerhead uses 2.5 gallons of water per minute.
 Even if you limit your showers to 5 minutes (something else sustainability experts recommend), that’s close to 20 gallons of water per shower per person.
 Yikes.
-Installing a low-flow showerhead can cut consumption in half.
+Installing a low-flow showerhead can cut consumption by at least 20 percent.
 Bonus: It also helps you save on your water bill.

 Ditch the Dryer Sheets